The Board of Specified Jurisdiction

 Advancing the mission of St. Giles School, the Marketing and Communications Committee works to enhance the visibility and public perception of the school and support the students and families currently enrolled in the school.
 The Committee sponsors and coordinates the school-wide Open House in January and develops and manages the print production of all marketing and promotional material.
 Promoting the brand identity of St. Giles School, the Committee also coordinates key internal vehicles of communication directed at faculty/staff, parents, and students and hosts programs for current and prospective families.
 The goal of the Marketing and Communications Committee is to recruit new students and families, achieve and maintain full enrollment, and support retention of current students.

-Anchored by our two annual fundraisers, the Lions Leap in September and the Black and Gold Gala, the St. Giles Development Office is projected to raise close to $300,000 for the school this year.
-Members of the Sr. Marie Imelda Society continue to renew their memberships throughout the year; these families/individuals make contributions totaling $1,000 or more within a school year and will be recognized at our annual reception in February.
+Anchored by our two annual fundraisers, the Lions Leap in September and the Black and Gold Pride, the St. Giles Development Office is projected to raise close to $300,000 for the school this year.
+Members of the Sr. Marie Imelda Society continue to renew their memberships throughout the year; these families/individuals make contributions totaling $1,000 or more within a school year and will be recognized at our annual reception in November.
 The Development office also conducts a mailed annual fund campaign targeting alumni and parent donors who are able to make smaller donations.
 This mailing raises funds toward both the Fundraising budget and the Tuition Assistance budget, based on donor preferences.

 In addition to supporting these important fundraisers, the Development Committee works with the Development office to plan activities that advance the mission of St. Giles School: to build connections and extend our outreach to both alumni and the community.
 The St. Giles School Alumni Network Facebook page has seen a huge jump in “likes” this past school year, (and, along with Constant Contact e-mail newsletters,) we have been reaching an increased number of alumni with updates of what’s happening at St. Giles today as well and looking back to days gone by with regular postings of photos from the Development archives.
 In May, the Development Committee will work with the PTO to host our ever-popular Grand People Day here at the school.
 In late May, we will again welcome our soon-to-be alums, the 8th grade graduates, with a special celebration featuring several St. Giles graduates who will talk about their memories as students here and why — decades later — they continue to support and remain connected to the school.